Buying off-plan in Ireland

 Deposits and contracts

 Deposit amounts and where they are held vary.
 Ensure your solicitor checks how your deposit is protected and what happens if the development is delayed or does not complete.
-For new builds by county, see new builds Ireland, new builds Dublin, and new builds Cork.
+For new builds by area, use new builds Ireland, new builds Dublin, new builds Cork, and listings by status to see what is live or coming.
+Finance pieces: new-build mortgages, Help to Buy.

 FAQs